ausgerechnet/spheroscope/library/guidelines.md

 - Brexit is still better than being in the EU
 ## counter examples ##
 - is there anything worse than a missed flight (pragmatically: #45)
+- it should be real ale, not some gassy lager: too implicit

 # 43 Better for Concept #
 - FORMULA1 is better for CONCEPT than FORMULA2